Course

 1. Notify that you want to do an internship

-2. Request for an internship agreement
+2. Application for internship agreement

-5. Delivery of the memory
+5. Delivery of the report

 6. Evaluation